Does Medicare Cover Hearing Aids?

 Medicare Part A and Part B do not cover costs or services for hearing aids or fittings.

-If you have a Medicare Advantage plan with hearing benefits, check your plan to know whether or not you can go outside your provider network for hearing services.
+If you have a Medicare Advantage plan with hearing benefits, check your plan to know whether you can go outside your provider network for hearing services.

-Original Medicare doesn’t cover hearing aids or exams for fitting hearing aids.
-Original Medicare does not cover those services, but many Medicare Advantage plans provide some coverage level that can help pay for hearing needs.
+Original Medicare does not cover hearing aids or exams for fitting hearing aids.
+However, the majority of Medicare Advantage plans provide some level of coverage to help pay for hearing needs.

-As things currently stand in 2022, there is not Original Medicare hearing aid coverage.
-Original Medicare has never paid for hearing aids at any point since it debuted in 1965.
-Still, when Medicare Advantage debuted in 1997, it opened the door for those eligible for Medicare to enroll in a plan that helps with hearing-related expenses.
+Original Medicare has never paid for hearing aids since the program debuted in 1965.
+When Medicare Advantage debuted in 1997, these plans opened the door for Medicare-eligible people to find help with hearing-related expenses.

 Does Medicare Pay for Hearing Aids?